Frequently Asked Questions

 We will post an opening announcement one month in advance of when the applications open.

 An apprenticeship is an opportunity to learn a trade.
 Apprenticeship consists of two parts: on-the-job training (OJT) and related training (in the classroom).

 Yes, this is a very competitive program to get into.
 You must meet minimum age and educational requirements.
 Hiring is dependent on current employment needs.
 Things that can help your chances are a strong education and work history.
 A resume, letters of recommendation and copies of applicable certifications can help as well.

-There is a $30 application fee for each program you are applying for.
+There is a $30 application fee.

-You should bring in all qualifying documents such as high school transcripts, college transcripts, and GED with scores.
-If you are a veteran you need to bring your DD214.
-Additionally, you may choose to provide a resume, letters of recommendation, and applicable certifications.
+You should bring all qualifying documents such as high school transcripts, college transcripts, and GED with scores.
+If you are a veteran you need to include your DD214.
+Additionally, you may choose to provide a resume, letters of recommendation and applicable certifications.
 You need to have all documents together when you submit your application to be qualified.
-You will be submitting the documents, we do not make copies for applicants, nor return them to the applicants.*Office currently closed to the public.
-3/16/20*
+You will be submitting the documents, we do not make copies for applicants, nor return them to the applicants.

 You should mail all qualifying documents such as high school transcripts, college transcripts, and GED with scores.
 If you are a veteran you need to include your DD214.
 Additionally, you may choose to provide a resume, letters of recommendation and applicable certifications.
 You need to have all documents together when you submit your application to be qualified.
 You will be submitting the documents, we do not make copies for applicants, nor return them to the applicants.